microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 | /var/log        | • writable<br>• executable<br>• persistent | • auditd.service<br>• logrotate.service                                       |

-In addition to applying overlays, it is recommended to disable unnecessary services to ensure proper functionality and optimize performance for Verity-enabled images.
-For example, services like `systemd-growfs-root.service`, which attempts to resize the root filesystem, should be disabled since the root filesystem is protected and mounted as read-only by Verity.
+In addition to applying overlays, it is recommended to disable unnecessary services to ensure proper functionality for Verity-enabled images.
+For example, if your image has the `systemd-growfs-root.service` enabled, which attempts to resize the root filesystem, it should be disabled since the root filesystem is protected and mounted as read-only by Verity.

 ## additionalFile type